mesoform/enterprise-cloud-admin-tool/README.md

 ### Prerequisites

-1. This tool designed to work with Python of version `3.6`.
+1. This tool designed to work with Python of version `3.6`, and Terraform of version `12`.

 1. You should have [terraform](https://www.terraform.io/downloads.html) in your `PATH` environment variable.
 For example, you can download terraform and extract it to `/usr/local/bin`.